Dynamic beats fixed: On phase-based algorithms for file migration: Lower Bound for Phase-Based Algorithms

-\begin{lemma} Assume a phase starts in state $A_L$ or $F$ and the initial distance between $\vALG$ and $\vOPT$ is $f$.
-Then, the adversary may employ a (finishing) play, whose gain is at least $(c+1) \cdot f \cdot D$ and which always ends in state $S$. \end{lemma}
+Assume a phase starts in state $A_L$ or $G_\ell$ for any $\ell \in \{0,\ldots,L-1\}$ and let $f$ be the initial distance between $\vALG$ and $\vOPT$.
+Then, the adversary may employ the following (multi-phase) finishing play.
+The created graph consists of two nodes $\vALG$ and $\vOPT$, connected by an~edge of length~$f$.

-\begin{proof} In this case the adversary uses a finishing play $M$.
-This is the only play that may consist of more than one phase.
-It is played on two nodes $\vALG$ and $\vOPT$, connected by an~edge of length $f$.
 In a phase of this play, \OPT never moves and all requests are issued at~$\vOPT$.
 If at the end of the phase \ALG does not migrate the file to $\vOPT$, the adversary repeats the phase.